Title: Associate Professor and Director of First-Year Writing

 Office: 382 O'Dowd Hall

-Lori Ostergaard is the Director of First-Year Writing and an Assistant Professor whose archival research examines the history of composition-rhetoric at Midwestern normal schools and high schools.
+Lori Ostergaard is the Director of First-Year Writing and an Associate Professor whose archival research examines the history of composition-rhetoric at Midwestern normal schools and high schools.
 Lori focuses primarily on the research, theories, and practices of educators working during the first three decades of the twentieth century.

 She has presented this archival research at national conferences, including the Conference on College Composition and Communication and the Feminisms and Rhetorics Conference.
 Lori's publications include articles in Composition Forum, Studies in the Humanities, Issues in Writing, and Peitho.